Steve-Fenton/stevefenton.co.uk/src/pages/publications/exploring-octopus-deploy.md

 title: Exploring Octopus Deploy
 navOrder: 3000
 pubDate: 2022-10-02
-keywords:
+keywords: octopus deploy,book
-description:
+description: This book teaches you how to use the features of Octopus Deploy using an example application.
 ---

-This book will teach you how to use the features of Octopus Deploy using an example application.
+This book teaches you how to use the features of Octopus Deploy using an example application.
 The application is simple, but it has been designed to show the entire process of deployment automation.
 Once you have mastered the techniques used to deploy this example application and its database, you will be able to transfer what you have learned to your own complex software.

 :::figure{.inset-medium}
 :img{src="/img/2015/07/exploring-octopus-deploy.jpg" alt="Exploring Octopus Deploy"}